tnscorcoran/openshift-operators/README.md

 make install
 ```

-Build you local operator definition. note the *api-version* and *kind* indicate what the operator will watch for and act on
+Build your local operator definition. note the *api-version* and *kind* indicate what the operator will watch for and act on

 # !!!!!!!!!
 VERIFY THIS